libreninja/planit-golf/README.md

-# Trip HQ
+# planit.golf

-A cloud-hosted, invite-only Trip HQ web app for managing golf trips.
-Built with Next.js 14, Supabase, and deployed on Vercel.
+A cloud-hosted, invite-only golf trip planning web app.
+Built with React + Vite, Supabase, and deployed on Vercel.

 ## Features